Bob Bowlsby - Big 12 Conference Commissioner

 Bob Bowlsby, one of the most respected athletic administrators in the nation, was named the fourth full-time Commissioner of the Big 12 Conference on May 4, 2012.
 The hire was praised throughout college athletics circles as yet another step in the continuing strength and stability of the Big 12.

 Bowlsby has been at the forefront of change in collegiate athletics and was appointed to the inaugural NCAA Division I Council in 2015.
 The Division I governance body establishes and revises new governance rules that will oversee and guide all of college sports.
-He is also the chair of the Football Oversight Committee which oversees all aspects of collegiate football and reports directly to the NCAA Division I Council.
+He also served as chair of the Football Oversight Committee which oversees all aspects of collegiate football and reports directly to the NCAA Division I Council.

 In 2014-15, the Big 12 introduced “State of Collegiate Athletics” forums to examine the issues facing college athletics.
 Seven events have been conducted in four different cities across the nation – New York City, Washington DC (2), Dallas (3) and Atlanta – with panelists including respected authorities from intercollegiate athletics, university leadership, student-athletes, media members and activists.

 Big 12 Champions for Life, another initiative of the Conference, will begin its fourth year in 2018-19.
 It features student-athletes, selected by Big 12 institutions, in a series of public service announcements highlighting the positive impact an athletics scholarship has had on their lives leading to stories of personal growth and success.